StefanoMunari/acts/README.md

 ## Brief description

-ACTS is a heterogenous distributed systems which is able to simulate the traffic of a city.
+ACTS is a heterogeneous distributed system which is able to simulate the traffic of a city.

 Its architecture is represented by the following figure:

 ![ACTS Architecture](images/architecture.png "Overall architecture")

-In fact, users can watch simulations by means of a frontend, which is composed of a [User Viewer](app/frontend/apps/interface/web/) and an [Application Server](app/frontend/).
+Users can watch simulations by means of a frontend, which is composed of a [User Viewer](app/frontend/apps/interface/web/) and an [Application Server](app/frontend/).